rogers0404/lunar-video-app/README.md

 Lunar Doctor is an application where you can create an account to schedule an appointment with a doctor.
 You login to the application, pick a date in the calendar, pick an available time and you will receive an email with a link to your video call with an available doctor.

-It was made with MERN Stack and Daily.co API for getting the room for meetings and using Chakra-UI for styling
+It was made with MERN Stack and Daily.co API for getting the room for meetings and using Chakra-UI for styling.

 ## Table of Contents